oconnor663/bao/docs/spec.md

 mainly for that performance reason, since the sloppy implementation concerns above aren't decisive either way.

+### Would it be more efficient to use an arity larger than 2?

+[Open question, there are memory footprint concerns, but also a workaround with state words is possible.]

+### Should Bao use the node offset parameter to prevent caching?

+[Open question.]

 ## Other Related Work

 - The [Tree Hash